ZXeno/ProfDelete/README.md

 # README #

 This application is meant to help quickly clear out old profiles on high-traffic machines that cannot be made auto-logon.
 Helpful for speeding up computer login times, drive encrypt/decrypt times, and general device maintenance.
+This will remove large numbers of profiles quickly.

 ### Quick Summary ###

  * Program written in Visual Studio 2015 w/ Resharper
  * Utilizes WMI query and the System.Management namespace to have the system delete old profiles.
  * Current version: 1

 ### Commands ###
  * /device:<deviceID> : Target Windows PC.
 Usage: /device:TESTCOMPUTER
  * /days:<x> : Specifiy minimum age of profiles to delete.
 Usage: /days:14
  * /stopwatch : Tracks the speed of profile deletion and the entirety of the process, then prints out performance information.
  * /quiet || /q : Silences output of the program.
 Very little information will be printed to the console.

- By entering no commands,
+By entering no commands, the program will prompt you for the above information (minus a /quiet query).

 ### Required External Components ###
 * No external requirements!